12 Symptoms Of ADHD In Adults

 Psychotherapy

 Studies show that therapy can reduce symptoms of ADHD, particularly when used in conjunction with medication.
 With common modalities, such as cognitive behavioral therapy, adults with ADHD can learn to change their thoughts and behaviors in ways that alleviate feelings of stress and similar mental health concerns.
 Additionally, a mental health professional can help adults with ADHD meet the challenges of work, relationships, and social situations.
+If desired, support groups consisting of others with ADHD can be helpful for some.

 If you’d like support and advice as you navigate ADHD or another mental health-related concern, consider reaching out to a licensed therapist online.
-With online therapy through BetterHelp, you can participate in therapy remotely, through video call, voice call, or in-app messaging.
+With online therapy through BetterHelp, you can participate in therapy remotely through video call, voice call, or in-app messaging.
 Coordinating with your therapist is easy through BetterHelp, especially for those who may have difficulty setting up appointments in advance.
 Whether through the app or online, you can easily find available time slots and schedule sessions that work with your schedule.
 A licensed therapist can give you useful tips and valuable support as you work through symptoms of ADHD.

 Takeaway